servicepos/projectsearch/README.md

 # Product search

-Fron now, you can code this proejct in any JS/TS framework you prefer, but make sure to test your code as descripted in 4.
+From now, you can code this project in any JS/TS framework you prefer, but make sure to test your code as descripted in 4.

 The goal of the project is to create a product list viewer and gain some experience with angular.
 Mainly only components, the template engine, HTTP Client and reactiveX.